Linearity of stability conditions: Finite HN-systems and forward hom-orthogonality

 \section{Finite HN-systems and forward hom-orthogonality}

-In this section we consider stability functions and paths which are finite with respect to a fixed finite dimensional algebra $\Lambda$.
+In this section we consider stability functions and paths which are finite with respect to a fixed finite dimensional algebra $\Lambda$ in the sense that the path crosses only finitely many walls $D(M)$ given by $\Lambda$-modules $M$.
 The resulting HN-stratification of $mod\text-\Lambda$ is of course finite.
 We call it a ``finite HN-system'' for $\Lambda$ and we show that it is equivalent to a ``forward hom-orthogonal sequence''.